grookage/.github/profile/README.md

 ### Hi there 👋

-Grookage is a collection of software applications predominantly written in Java, useful as building blocks to setup an Internet company.
+Grookage is a collection of software applications predominantly written in Java and Rust, useful as building blocks to setup an Internet company.

 The various ideas include (not limited to)